ianrenton/planesailing-server/README.md

 Plane/Sailing Server is a Maven project, so with Maven and a JDK installed, you can build it by running `mvn package`, and you'll find the output in `target/output/`.

 However there is one complication, in that this project depends on [javAPRSlib](https://github.com/ab0oo/javAPRSlib) which is a Maven project, but isn't published anywhere.
-So before you try to build Plane/Sailing Server, you'll need to clone that project and install it locally with `mvn install`.
+So before you try to build Plane/Sailing Server, you'll need to clone that project, check out the 2.0-release tag, and install it locally with `mvn install`.
 You should _then_ be able to build this project without issues.

 ## Setup